Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 ## Building Apptainer/Singularity SIF containers

-Building our own container on LUMI is, unfortunately, not in general possible.
+Building your own container on LUMI is, unfortunately, not in general possible.
 The `singularity build` command, in general, requires some level of root privileges, e.g. `sudo` or `fakeroot`, which are disabled on LUMI for security reasons.
 Thus, in order to build our own Singularity/Apptainer container for